UDT-ITF/website/source/api/index.md

 |`x+n`| The fragment starts just before character number _x_, and extends for _n_ characters. |
 |`x`| Returns character number _x_. |

-> DISCUSSION POINT: do we need to be able to specify zero-length fragments?
-E.g. for the purpose of being able later to specify via annotation
-> that a character string present in one version of a text is absent from that location in another version.

 #### 2.6.1 Token Mode Fragments

 Token mode fragment specifiers identify a block of text in a text file by counting tokens, usually